Loop Electrosurgical Excision Procedure (LEEP)

-- You will be asked to undress completely or from the waist down and put on a hospital
+You will be asked to undress fully or from the waist down and put on a hospital gown.

-- You will be instructed to empty your bladder before the procedure.
+You will be told to empty your bladder before the procedure.

-- Your healthcare provider will insert an instrument called a speculum into your vagina
+Your healthcare provider will insert a tool called a speculum into your vagina to

-to spread the walls of the vagina apart to expose the cervix.
+spread the walls of the vagina apart to show the cervix.

-- Often, the healthcare provider will use a colposcope, an instrument with a special
+Often, the healthcare provider will use a colposcope, a tool with a special lens like

-lens similar to a microscope, to magnify the tissues.
-The colposcope will be placed
+a microscope, to magnify the tissues.
+The colposcope will be placed at the opening

-at the opening of your vagina but does not enter your vagina.
+of your vagina, but it does not enter your vagina.

 treatment on the cervix or in the vagina.
 Photographs with the colposcope or sketches

 of the areas on your cervix may be made for your healthcare record.